How Entanglement Reshapes the Geometry of Quantum Differential Privacy: Main Results

 The above discussion highlights the central role of entanglement, or non-classical quantum correlation, in the differential privacy of quantum computing methods.
-Weak entanglement does not affect the achievable privacy level, whereas sufficiently strong entanglement strictly enhances privacy and can even turn non-private mechanisms into private ones.
-The result stands in sharp contrast to classically correlated computing settings, where correlations typically degrade privacy guarantees.
+Weak entanglement does not affect the achievable privacy level, whereas sufficiently strong entanglement yields a strict improvement over the entanglement-free privacy level and provides a progressively decreasing certified upper bound.
+Entanglement can even turn some non-private mechanisms into private ones.
+This result stands in sharp contrast to classically correlated computing settings, where correlations typically degrade privacy guarantees.
 Our results show that, rather than being detrimental, quantum entanglement can serve as an intrinsic resource for privacy protection.

-In addition, the dependence of privacy on entanglement exhibits a nonlinear behavior.
-In contrast to prior QLDP~\citep{guan2025optimal} results, which are governed by linear theory (i.e., maximal or minimal eigenvalues), the nonlinearity arises from the nonconvex geometry of the entanglement-constrained set $\bH_s$, which we parametrize as a manifold and analyze via Riemannian optimization.
-The geometric perspective potentially paves the way for deeper understanding of entanglement in quantum information and quantum computing.
+In addition, the certified dependence of privacy on entanglement exhibits nonlinear behavior.
+In contrast to prior QLDP results~\citep{guan2025optimal}, which are governed by linear spectral quantities such as maximal and minimal eigenvalues, the nonlinearity here arises from the nonconvex geometry of the entanglement-constrained set $\bH_s$.
+We parametrize this set using the Schmidt decomposition and analyze the resulting optimization problem through Riemannian optimization.
+This geometric perspective potentially paves the way for a deeper understanding of the role of entanglement in quantum information, quantum computing, and privacy protection.